-Verification
+\/ O P 9 T B C 2 Ŷ1 on w C 8 U a C1 \mathbf{v}

 I verify that the content of this course outline is current.

-Victor Waese, MBA, CGA August 22, 2006

-Authoring Instructor Date

-Taraciford at this assume and in a last target and

-I verify that this course outline has been reviewed.

-T. Ell ang 22/06

-Program Head/Chief Instructor Date

-~

-I verify that this course outline complies with BCIT policy.

-J. Ell aug 22/06

-Dean/Associate Dean Date

-Note: Should changes be required to the content of this course outline, students will be given reasonable notice.
+Victor Waese, MBA, CGA Authoring Instructor July 19, 2007 Date I verify that this course outline has been reviewed.
+Tim Edwards August 22, 2006 Program Head/Chief Instructor Date I verify that this course outline complies with BCIT policy.
+Tim Edwards August 22, 2006 rvote: Should changes be required to the content of this course outline, students will be given reasonable notice.

+Date